Dispensary Page Types Map: What Pages Your Website Actually Needs

 Shop product type THC gummies near me Category page Shop category

-Brand discovery [brand] carts Brand / collection page Browse products
+Browse a brand [brand] carts Brand / collection page Browse products

 The Visual Page Types Map (clean hierarchy)